bejoyjon/Miscelleaneous_documentation/Languages/Dutch_notes.md

 ? - upset\
 ? - worried\
 ? - anxious\
-? - sorry / apologetic
+? - sorry / apologetic\
+Bang voor - afraid of\

 ### Weight and count and variety and stuff